Julie Elise Landry

 “I’m going to scare your mom with this,” he said, grinning, letting me in on the joke.

-Two things about me: (1) I’ve always been intensely protective of the people I love.
+Two things about me: (1) I’ve always been intensely protective.
 (2) I’ve always despised pranks.
 The idea of mocking a person you value for being naive enough to trust you has always bothered me on a level too intense for words.

 The idea of mocking a person you value for being naive enough to trust you has always bothered me on a level too intense for words.